 Admission: Free admission to Burrgarten Park.
 The butterfly house is free for disabled visitors and carers.

-Accessible Walking tour
+Accessible Walking Tour

 Walking tours are a great way to get an overview and see the main sights during a city break.
 They are particularly helpful if you’ve only got a few days to explore the city and want to squeeze in as much as possible.
 I know we do!
-At the same time we also don’t want to be rushing about frantically trying to tick off “Vienna’s top attractions”.
-Instead we like to explore parts of the city that tourists typically don’t see.
+At the same time, we also don’t want to be rushing about frantically trying to tick off “Vienna’s top attractions”.
+Instead, we like to explore parts of the city that tourists typically don’t see.
 That’s where an accessible walking tour comes in.

 We had a fantastic tour guide, Gabriela Steiner-Scharfetter who took us on a 3-hour tour covering ‘accessible Vienna’ and it was the best city tour I’ve ever been on.
 Gabriela was extremely friendly, knowledgeable and charismatic.
-We covered the main sights within the center and out with the ‘typical’ tourist routes.
+We covered the main sights within the centre and out with the ‘typical’ tourist routes.
 We saw buildings, streets and learned so much more than we ever would have if we hadn’t been on the tour.
 It was fascinating to listen to Gabriela’s stories of Vienna, giving us a real insight and appreciate into Vienna as well as advice on the best restaurants and cafes where locals go.
 It would be lovely to go on another tour with Gabriela when we return to Vienna.

 Haus Der Musik